aiidateam/aiida-tutorials/docs/sections/data/groups.md

 Success: Group created with PK = 8 and name 'a_group'
 ```

-If we want to change the name of the group at any time:
+If you want to change the name of the group at any time try:

 ```{code-block} console
 $ verdi group relabel a_group my_group
 Success: Label changed to my_group
 ```

-Now we can add one or more nodes to it by listing any number of node PKs:
+Now you can add one or more nodes to it by listing any number of node PKs:

 ```{code-block} console
 $ verdi group add-nodes -G my_group 380 1273
 Do you really want to add 2 nodes to Group<my_group>? [y/N]: y
 ```

-We can also copy the nodes from an existing group to another group:
+You can also copy the nodes from an existing group to another group:

 ```{code-block} console
 $ verdi group copy tutorial_pbesol my_group